6 Best Comics for Children and Schools

 In 2016 March: Book Three became the first comic book to win a U.S. National Book Award since the awards started in 1950.
 Another comic book (a.k.a graphic novel), Persepolis, is part of the compulsory high school reading list in my school district.

 Comic books provide the visual narrative that children find attractive in movies, yet, unlike movies, it allows the reader to follow the story at their own pace.
 A good comic writer also knows to leave more room for imagination, in the space between each panel.

 Best Comics for Children

-This post features a number of such works, that are suitable comics for children that are endorsed by educational authorities.
-Adults will also find these books delightful and illuminating
+This post features a number of such works, that are suitable Comics for Children that are endorsed by educational authorities.
+Adults will also find these books on Comics for Children delightful and illuminating

 1. Nimona by Noelle Stevenson

 Lord Ballister Blackheart is a villain, who is really a hero, in all respects.
 He gets a new bubbly sidekick, Nimona.
 Nimona is a shape-shifting monster girl you will fall in love with.
 Lord Ballister has his own unresolved issues involving his former friend and present antagonist Sir Ambrosius Goldenloin.
 However, it is Nimona who has a more mysterious and dark past.
 She is somewhere between a child looking for acceptance, and a monster with unimaginable power.
 Their ‘evil’ adventures are full of energy, witty dialogs and a whole range of emotions.
 The graphics are simplistic yet brilliant.

 Noelle Stevenson (1991-) is an American cartoonist.
 She has won an Eisner Award for both Nimona and her comics series Lumberjanes.
 Nimona was a finalist for the National Book award in Young People’s Literature category in 2015.
 The book is suitable for 7th grade and up.